BettercareHealth/bettercare/pmc/pmc-3-hypertensive-disorders-of-pregnancy.md

 ### 5. Is a loading dose of magnesium sulphate also adequate to control the high blood pressure?

-No. Sometimes with severe pre-eclampsia, the diastolic blood pressure will drop to below 110 mm Hg after a loading dose of magnesium sulphate has been given.
+No. Sometimes with severe pre-eclampsia, the diastolic blood pressure will drop to below 110&nbsp;mm&nbsp;Hg after a loading dose of magnesium sulphate has been given.
 In that case, no further management is needed for the hypertension.
-However, if the patient’s blood pressure does not drop after administering the magnesium sulphate, 10 mg (one capsule) oral nifedipine (Adalat) or intramuscular dihydralazine (Nepresol) 6.25 mg should be given.
+However, if the patient’s blood pressure does not drop after administering the magnesium sulphate, 10&nbsp;mg (one capsule) oral nifedipine (Adalat) or intramuscular dihydralazine (Nepresol) 6.25&nbsp;mg should be given.

 ## Case study 3

-While working at a level 1 hospital you admit a patient with a diastolic blood pressure of 120 mm Hg and 3+ proteinuria.
+While working at a level 1 hospital you admit a patient with a diastolic blood pressure of 120&nbsp;mm&nbsp;Hg and 3+ proteinuria.
 She is 32 weeks pregnant.
 On further questioning and examination she has no symptoms or signs of imminent eclampsia.

 ### 1. What is the danger to this patient’s health?